Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 # Fun with Mutants, Session Migration, and Self-Deleting Payloads
-This repo will cover several different techniques that may be implemented independently or in conjunction with each other to provide additional capabilities in payloads.
+This repo will cover several different capabilities that may be implemented independently or in conjunction with each other to provide additional functionality in payloads.
 These capabilties are as follows:

 **1. Mutants** - Means by which to prevent several instances of the payload running simultaneously